European Union Intellectual Property Office: Intellectual property registration

-The work of this EU agency extends beyond registration to cover the harmonisation of registration practices for trade marks and designs and the development of common IP management tools.
+Its work also includes the harmonisation of registration practices for trade marks and designs and the development of common intellectual property (IP) management tools.
 This work is carried out in cooperation with the national and regional IP offices throughout the EU-27, user associations and other institutional partners with the objective of offering users of the trade mark and design system a similar registration experience, be it at national or at EU level.
+The agency works in five languages (English, French, German, Italian and Spanish) but processes trade mark and design applications in 23 official languages of the EU.

+Geographical Indication

+EUIPO administers geographical indication (GI) registration in the EU for agricultural products whose qualities are specifically linked to their area of production (e.g. certain wines and cheeses) and provides a database of registered GIs.
+On 16 November 2023, a new EU regulation entered into force which introduced a new geographical indication (GI) protection scheme for craft and industrial products in the EU and giving EUIPO the authority to administer it.
+From 1 December 2025, the EUIPO will be responsible for the registration of geographical indications (GIs) for craft and industrial products.
+It will be possible to file applications for the registration of names of craft and industrial products meeting the necessary requirements in the EU.

+Other activities

-Since 2012, the EUIPO has hosted the European Observatory on Infringements of Intellectual Property Rights, which brings public and private stakeholders together in the fight against piracy and counterfeiting.
+Since 2012, the EUIPO has managed the European Observatory on Infringements of Intellectual Property Rights, a network of public and private stakeholders working against piracy and counterfeiting.

-Additionally, the EUIPO is charged with establish and manage portals on EU Orphan Works and EU Out of Commerce works, including a database to register these types of works.
+Additionally, the EUIPO is charged with establishing and managing portals on EU Orphan Works and EU Out of Commerce works, including a database to register these types of works.